ScottWest-c/OnDeviceDL/README.md

-# ECE/CS/DS 556 On-Device Deep Learning
+# ECE/CS/DS 556 Speech Enhancment on the Edge